1 Samuel 31:3-6

 So why would the Amalekite lie to David in 2 Samuel chapter 1?

-Again, anyone familiar with the Bible knows that towards the end of his life, Saul hated David (1 Samuel 18:7-8), fought against David (1 Samuel 23:8), and tried to kill David multiple times (1 Samuel 18:10-12, 18:25, 19:1, 19:10-11, 19:15, 20:31, etc.).
+Towards the end of his life, Saul hated David (1 Samuel 18:7-8), fought against David (1 Samuel 23:8), and tried to kill David multiple times (1 Samuel 18:10-12, 18:25, 19:1, 19:10-11, 19:15, 20:31, etc.).

 We are told in 2 Samuel 4:10 that the Amalekite thought that David would give him some kind of reward for killing his enemy, when that's not how David saw it at all (1 Samuel 24:8-15, 26:7-9), which is why David has him killed (2 Samuel 1:13-16).

 The Bible accurately records so many instances of people lying that it would be redundant to list them all.
-God expects you to have basic reading comprehension to know when the narrator is speaking (always authoritative), or when its recording someone else speaking - the content of which may or may not be authoritative, depending on the context.
+God expects one to have basic reading comprehension to know when the narrator is speaking (always authoritative), or when its recording someone else speaking - the content of which may or may not be authoritative, depending on the context.